 - Ask about having an occupational therapist assess your workspace or movements to see if changes such as a new chair or cushioned mat under your feet would help.

-- Avoid standing for long periods.
-If you must stand at work, try resting one foot on a stool, then the other foot.
+- Try not to stand for long periods.
+If you must stand at work, rest one foot on a stool, then the other foot.
 Keep switching the load of your body's weight between your feet during the day.

 Long car rides and getting in and out of the car can be hard on your back.
 Here are some tips: